jochasinga/gibran/README.md

 What Gibran does
 ---------------
 A few things gibran will do for you are:
-+ [Inversion of Control](https://medium.com/code-zen/wtf-is-dependency-injection-1c599231d95c#.yoai7vj6i) -- It helps you write loose-coupling code and encourage the use of subpackages and components.
++ [Inversion of Control](https://medium.com/code-zen/wtf-is-dependency-injection-1c599231d95c#.yoai7vj6i) -- It helps you write loose-coupling code and encourage the use of sub-packages.
 + Structure -- It generates the standard project structure for you, but it won't enforce you to use it.
-Restructure as desired, but make sure you understand its use of [Brokers](https://medium.com/code-zen/go-interfaces-and-delegation-pattern-f962c138dc1e#.wlmzvpnfo) beforehand.
+Restructure as desired, but make sure you understand its use of [interfaces](https://medium.com/code-zen/go-interfaces-and-delegation-pattern-f962c138dc1e#.wlmzvpnfo) beforehand.
 + That's it.
-Yes, that's it.
 Trust me, you don't need anything more in Go.

 Getting Started
 ---------------
-To get started, first install gibran with
+To get started, first install with
 ```bash

 $ go get github.com/jochasinga/gibran